zekzekus/dotfiles/README.md

 ## VIM Configuration

 My very personal Vim configuration.
-Visually unattractive (no fancy status or tab line with fancy powerline symbols (actually no status line at all :)) but functionally cool stuff.
+Visually unattractive (no fancy status or tab line with fancy powerline powerline symbols (actually no status line at all :)) but functionally cool stuff.
 I do Python development at work on a daily basis.
 Also I need to read (more than writing) Javasctipt code (mostly ReactJS).
 My personal interests at the moment includes Haskell, Rust and Go programming languages to play on my free time.
 So this configuration supports these 5 languages.
 Except Go, all other language supports comes from corresponding Language Server.
 Some more details below.

 * Compatible with both [Vim >=8](https://www.vim.org/) and [Neovim](https://neovim.io/).
 * Some plugins might not support vanilla Vim without compiled python3.